liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The taglibs portlet:icon-* have been removed
+### Removed the Tags `portlet:icon-*`
 - **Date:** 2015-Mar-31
 - **JIRA Ticket:** LPS-54620

 #### What changed?

-The following taglibs haven been removed: portlet:icon-close, portlet:icon-configuration, portlet:icon-edit, portlet:icon-edit-defaults,
+The following tags have been removed:

-portlet:icon-edit-guest, portlet:icon-export-import, portlet:icon-help,
-portlet:icon-maximize, portlet:icon-minimize, portlet:icon-portlet-css,
-portlet:icon-print, portlet:icon-refresh, portlet:icon-staging
+- `portlet:icon-close`
+- `portlet:icon-configuration`
+- `portlet:icon-edit`
+- `portlet:icon-edit-defaults`
+- `portlet:icon-edit-guest`
+- `portlet:icon-export-import`
+- `portlet:icon-help`
+- `portlet:icon-maximize`
+- `portlet:icon-minimize`
+- `portlet:icon-portlet-css`
+- `portlet:icon-print`
+- `portlet:icon-refresh`
+- `portlet:icon-staging`

 #### Who is affected?

-This affects developers who have written code that uses these taglibs.
+This affects developers who have written code that uses these tags.

 #### How should I update my code?

-The taglib liferay-ui:icon can replace the call to the previous taglibs.
+The tag `liferay-ui:icon` can replace the call to the previous tags.
-All the previous taglibs have been converted into Java classes that implement the methods that the icon taglib needs.
+All the previous tags have been converted into Java classes that implement the methods that the `icon` tag requires.

-See the modules portlet-configuration-icon-* in the portal-addons folder.
+See the modules `portlet-configuration-icon-*` in the `modules/portal-addons` folder.

 #### Why was this change made?

-These taglibs were used to generate the configuration icon of portlets and this functionaly will be managed from now with OSGI modules instead of taglibs since those provide more flexibility and can be included from any app.
+These tags were used to generate the configuration icon of portlets.
+This functionality will now be managed from OSGi modules instead of tags since OSGi modules provide more flexibility and can be included in any app.

 ---------------------------------------